cardwing/Codes-for-Lane-Detection/README.md

 FP is big.
 The loss of the lane existence prediction branch is abnormal.

+Update:

+Bugs found.
+The softmax function is wrongly used.

 Notes:

 Please go to [Tensorflow-SCNN](https://github.com/cardwing/Codes-for-Lane-Detection/tree/master/Tensorflow-SCNN) to see detailed instructions.